 But just buying the right lure is not enough – you also need to be able to use it.
 That is an entirely new topic in itself.

-I have compiled this brief overview of what to look for when making your purchase decision for trout lures.
+I have compiled this brief overview of what to look for when purchasing trout lures.

 Trout Lure Color